-The carrying amount approximates fair value because of the short period to maturity of those instruments.
+The carrying amount of short-term debt approximates fair value because of the short period to maturity of those instruments.

 Long-term debt

 The determination of fair value of long-term debt is based on the quoted market price for the same or similar debt instruments or on the current rates available for debt with the same maturity profile.
 The fair value of long-term debt and other payables with variable interest rates approximates their carrying amounts.